Explore Mount Triglav: A Guide to Hiking All 21 Trails

 After that, proceed past the Glava v Zaplanji on the left and Morbegna straight ahead.
 Go across the Triglav western plateau up and across the gravel scree, entering the climbing trail.
 This one is much easier than the one going across Plemenice.
 After bypassing below the Triglavska škrbina, go up to the left and across the Triglav slope to the top peak.

-Kot Valley
+From Kot Valley to Mount Triglav

 Altitude difference: 1914 m